 I wrote this so as to excite fans of the 'artist', by not including her full name, it is implied that the readers will already be familiar with her.
 By taking this quote out of context and writing it off as a 'promise', I've also made the article within the magazine more appealing since it makes it seem as though a few revelations are made in the interview and as though 'Amber' is speaking directly to her fans.
 I wrote this in an italic and 'swirly' font style so as to make it appear feminine - relating to the artist and to contrast the delicate lettering against the boldness of the actual quote.
 The way in which it flows almost makes it seem as though the statement is 'set in stone'.

-- Instead of writing the word 'Plus' I used the symbol so as to keep the informality of the page.
 I did this because typically the social group my magazine is aimed at will use colloquial and informal language, as well as slang.
 This helps to appeal to this particular audience.

 - I made the '50' large with the rest of the text surrounding it because this creates an effective shape and design, making the page look more arty and modern.
 It's also similar to the logo of '50 cent', someone closely associated with the rap and R&B genre, helping to appeal to my target audience.